Have you ever been attracted to someone that’s completely different than you? What about someone that’s nearly the exact same as you?

 Having things in common with someone you are attracted to is, first and foremost, comforting.
 It makes conversation easier and having reassurance and validation makes us feel accepted and more secure.
 Secondly, it’s practical.
 If you have similar values, demographics, and personalities, it will be a lot easier to compromise on plans as small as choosing a show to binge watch, all the way to large career goals that will affect your current or future family.

-Dating someone that is the opposite of you makes decision making a lot harder.
+One challenge to be aware of is that dating an “opposite” can make decision-making a lot harder.
 Sure, the mysteriousness of someone that seems totally different than you may attract you at first, but it’s your similarities that even allow you to be in the same place and time as they are, and it’s the similarities that will help you to understand each other and keep the relationship going.
 So yes, opposites attract, but the attraction is just one element of a larger picture.
-It doesn’t actually mean opposites make good partners.
+It doesn’t always mean opposites make good partners long-term.